3 Top Fool-Proof parenting hacks that surely stop your kid’s tantrums

 This post was most recently updated on September 6th, 2019

-I know, if you’re a parent, you’ve always stared at your sleeping kid’s face to wonder what went through that moment of the day that turned him/her into an invincible, destructive monster.
+I know, if you’re a parent, you’ve always stared at your sleeping kid’s face to wonder what went through that moment of the day which turned him/her into an invincible, destructive monster.
 The guilt of having yelled at your child is unspeakable & the retrospection over why you couldn’t calm his/her tantrums down is something that most of us, as parents, cannot fathom.
-The internet is filled with thousands & millions of parenting tricks spanning over forums & groups we all are & have been part of.
-But how many of them actually work with your child?
+The Internet is filled with thousands & millions of parenting hacks spanning over forums & groups you have been part of.

-And that’s why even before I begin to share my own discovery of parenting tricks that most often work for my 5 year old, I’d want to assert that you study your child’s behavior & response pattern to be able to apply these for yourself.
+And that’s why even before I begin to share my own discovery of parenting tricks that most often work for my 6 year old, I’d want to assert that you study your child’s behavior & response pattern to be able to apply these for yourself.

 Honestly, I wouldn’t say these parenting tricks yield me a 100% success rate.
 But, certainly for every 4 instances of my daughter’s tantrums, these help me get her into either the ‘listening mode’ or the ‘negotiation mode’ at least 3 times.

-…to save yourself from having meltdowns with your child:
+…to save yourself from having meltdowns with your child

 1. Appreciate & Empathize

 Instead of saying, “You ALWAYS do this & I’m tired of it!
 I shall not take you to the park/ never play with you!/ You’re such a bad boy(girl)”, saying something like, “I understand you didn’t like that I didn’t buy you this candy/ this is a pretty boring homework, but I just think we both could get/make something much better & interesting out of it.
 Only if we both could talk” would be effective.

 2. Share your own Stories